 5 Elements of Effective Content Marketing for Your Business

 Content is not a silo; it has to be intertwined with the rest of your business functions, particularly sales.
 Talk to your teams: ask them about the needs, wants, objections, and questions that prospects, leads, and customers regularly pose.
 Take it back even further: ask them who their customers are.
 Are they parents?
 Singles?
 Millennials?
 Retirees?
 Families?
 Work up detailed buyer personas to guide your strategy.

 Use these insights to develop content that reaches customers and helps them achieve their goals.
 The worst way to proceed is by creating content for the sake of content.
 If it’s not intentional, any successes are purely accidental.
 And entirely unsustainable.

 Many brands embark on their content marketing strategy with great zeal -- and then, efforts peter out.
-Other brands produce excellent pieces one week, and then post fluff the next.
+Other brands produce excellent pieces one week and then post fluff the next.
 Consistency is essential, both in terms of frequency and quality.
 Remember, each piece needs to add value to your audience.
-It needs to teach, entertain, guide, support… if it doesn’t, go back to the drawing board.
+It needs to teach, entertain, guide, and support… if it doesn’t, go back to the drawing board.
 You have a lot of knowledge to share; the key is capturing your ideas and translating them into quality blog posts, articles, whitepapers, videos, etc.

-Your agency can help you develop solid content marketing ideas so you maintain your zeal and deliver exceptional value to your audience -- every time.
+Your agency can help you develop solid content marketing ideas, so you maintain your zeal and deliver exceptional value to your audience -- every time.